IreneSolaiman/marietheresepng.github.io/_pages/about.md

   - /about.html
 ---

 I am an AI Ethics expert and PhD candidate at Oxford University's Oxford Internet Institute (OII), earning my DPhil in Information, Communication & the Social Sciences.
+I'm also the founder of Implikit.